csail-csg/riscy-OOO/README.md

     BusyBox will be at `tools/RV64G/busybox-1.21.1/busybox`.

 - Build a simple program used to shutdown the processor.
-This program is always installed to the Linux image buiilt using our script (the next step).
+This program is always installed to the Linux image built using our script (the next step).

         $ cd $RISCY_HOME/riscv_custom/terminate
         $ make